 CRWP believes it is important for community members to have opportunities to enjoy, connect with and care for our water.
 As such we offer a variety of events for people in our watershed to do just that through the following:

-· Rain garden workshops teach families how you can reduce stormwater pollution and conserve water as well as beautify your property and provide habitat for wildlife.
+We teach families how to reduce stormwater pollution and conserve water – as well as beautify your property and provide habitat for wildlife!

-· Students in grades 2-5 in Northfield are invited to submit posters with the theme “Be the Solution to Stormwater Pollution” each Spring.
-This year’s Poster Contest winners are displayed on our website as well as in Northfield’s City Hall – get in touch with Kristi@crwp.net to participate next Spring!
+Elementary School Students in Northfield are invited each Spring to submit posters with the theme “Be the Solution to Stormwater Pollution!”
+Poster Contest winners are displayed on our website as well as in Northfield’s City Hall.
+Get in touch with Kristi@crwp.net to participate next Spring!

-· Storm drain stenciling with the message “Do Not Dump – Drains to River/Lake” raises the awareness about the area watershed to both the volunteers who participate in the stenciling activity and to those that notice the wording throughout the year.
-Contact firstname.lastname@example.org to reserve the stenciling supplies!
+“Do Not Dump – Drains to River/Lake” stenciled on storm drains across the watershed raise awareness about stormwater pollution!
+Stenciling benefits both the volunteers who participate and those that notice the wording throughout the year.
+Contact firstname.lastname@example.org to reserve stenciling supplies!

-· Our annual watershed-wide cleanup engages people of all ages across the watershed to pull trash and debris from the rivers and lakes in a community day of service.
-Local residents have a chance to get up close and personal with the water in their area and leave with a sense of accomplishment having done something tangible to improve water quality.
+Our annual cleanup engages people of all ages across the watershed in a community day of service.
+Local residents get up close and personal with the water in their area, pulling trash and debris from the rivers and lakes.
+Volunteers leave with a sense of accomplishment having done something tangible to improve water quality.
 Save the date for the 9th annual Watershed Wide Cleanup on Saturday September 16th, 2017!